Short Bio of John E. Stith

 John E. Stith is the author of nine novels, including REDSHIFT RENDEZVOUS, a Nebula Award nominee, and MANHATTAN TRANSFER, a Hugo Award Honorable Mention.
 Several of his works with Ace Books and Tor Books have been bought by the Science Fiction Book Club, optioned for film, and translated into numerous languages.
 He has optioned several feature-film screenplays, and has sold to television (Star Trek).
 Complete information on his works may be found at www.neverend.com.
 A photo is available at www.neverend.com/sites/default/files/graphics/jsphoto.gif.
-During 2016 and 2017 his backlist was re-released in trade paperback and all major ebook formats from ReAnimus Press.
-His latest novel is PUSHBACK, a mystery-suspense novel published in November 2018 from ReAnimus Press.
+His backlist has been re-released in trade paperback and all major ebook formats from ReAnimus Press.
+His latest novel is PUSHBACK, a mystery-suspense novel published in November 2018 by ReAnimus Press and Audible.

 John E. Stith lives in Colorado Springs, Colorado, USA.
 Born in Boulder, Colorado, he spent most of his pre-college years in Alamogordo, New Mexico, (near the site of the first atomic bomb test.)

 He received a B.A. in physics at the University of Minnesota.
 After service as an Air Force officer, which allowed him to work in the NORAD Cheyenne Mountain Complex near Colorado Springs, and took him to Alaska for a year, he entered private industry at Goddard Space Flight Center in Maryland.